christopherdiehl/cloudspeed/README.md

 *Cloudspeed is a cli tool to quickly debug and create cloudformation stacks.*

 Cloudspeed aims to alleviate the frustration of debugging cloudformation templates.
-Currently the `aws cloudformation validate-template` tool just validates the file is either valid JSON or valid YAML.
+Currently the `aws cloudformation validate-template` tool validates if the file is either valid JSON or valid YAML.
 It doesn't validate the properties and configuration.
-This tool ensures the template is valid by actually creating the stack with the associated infrastructure.

-Cloudspeed is more than a simple validation tool.
-It was specifically created to reduce stack debugging and creation time.
-Therefore, if the stack fails to create, the tool then outputs all of the stack events to the console before deletion.
-If you would like to keep the stack around after it succeeds, pass in the persist flag to ensure the infrastructure remains untouched.
+This tool ensures the template is valid by creating the stack with the associated infrastructure and deleting the stack after creation unless the persist flag is set to true.
+If the stack fails to create, the stack's events are displayed in the terminal, allowing for more rapid iterations over a troublesome template and quicker debugging.
+If you would like to keep the stack around if successfully created, pass in the persist flag to ensure the infrastructure remains untouched.
+Parameters can be passed in via an optional parameters file, containing a JSON array of [cloudformation.Parameter](https://docs.aws.amazon.com/sdk-for-go/api/service/cloudformation/#Parameter) objects

 ## Usage
 ```